Lancaster Country Club

+The Lancaster Country Club is a private American country club that is located in Lancaster, Pennsylvania.
+This club was the host venue for the U.S. Women's Open in 2015 and 2024.

+History and notable features

-Lancaster Country Club is a private country club in Lancaster, Pennsylvania.
-The club was the host venue for the 2015 U.S. Women's Open.
-The Pennsylvania Open in 2002 and 2007, local qualifying for the 2008 U.S. Women's Open, and many prestigious amateur tournaments have also been held at the club.
+The Pennsylvania Open in 2002 and 2007, local qualifying for the 2008 U.S. Women's Open, and many amateur tournaments have also been held at the club.

-Lancaster Country Club will host the U.S. Women's Open in 2024.

-Wayne Morrison is the authoritative Flynn historian with the published biography The Nature Faker labelling Lancaster Country Club as Flynn's first great golf course.
+The course was designed by William Flynn.
+Wayne Morrison, Flynn historian and author of The Nature Faker, named the Lancaster Country Club as Flynn's first great golf course.

-Lancaster has 3 distinct nine-hole courses named Meadowcreek, Dogwood and Highlands.
+Lancaster has three distinct nine-hole courses named Meadowcreek, Dogwood, and Highlands.
 The Old Course, which the U.S. Women's Open was contested, is made up of the Meadowcreek and Dogwood nines.
-In 2007, golf architects Ron Forse and Jim Nagle restored Lancaster design back to Flynn's original plans.
+In 2007, golf architects Ron Forse and Jim Nagle restored Lancaster's design back to Flynn's original plans.

 The club is located outside the northeast limits of Lancaster city, partly in Manheim Township and (across the Conestoga River) partly in East Lampeter Township, both in Lancaster County, Pennsylvania.